 A few hasty additions to a network can cause bandwidth and performance headaches for years to come.
 If you can spare the time, design your network starting from scratch.

 Do you have a favorite tool for bandwidth monitoring?
 Have you managed to isolate a bottleneck, resolve it, and reduce your network’s bandwidth requirements?
-Tell the community about your capacity planning experiences by leaving a message in the comments section below.
+Tell the community about your capacity planning experiences by leaving a message in the comments section below the FAQ section.